dymodi/dymodi.github.io/index.md

 **Recent News**

+* June 2025: Host four high school students for the [UTD CS Research Program for HS Students](https://k12.utdallas.edu/research/).
+Welcome to the group!
 * May 2025: Workshop proposal of SpatialConnect on SIGSPATIAL accepted!
 See you in Minneapolis!
 * May 2025: Paper on human activity recognition with LLMs accepted by ACM SIGKDD.
 * May 2025: Serve as a panelist at NSF.